 - Fluconazole (Diflucan) tablets or oral solution

 - AskMayoExpert.
-Superficial fungal infections.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Superficial fungal infection.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Tinea versicolor.
-The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/dermatologic_disorders/fungal_skin_infections/tinea_versicolor.html.
-Accessed March 9, 2015.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional. https://www.merckmanuals.com/professional/dermatologic-disorders/fungal-skin-infections/tinea-versicolor.
+Accessed March 15, 2018.